sararocks/OpenYourMouth/README.md

 It is recommended to name the file of your recipe with EveryFirstLetterCapitalized.md

+#### Hacktoberfest
+We welcome substantial PRs during Hacktoberfest!
+Add your mom's secret pumpkin pie recipe, or your uncle's fried Turkey method.
+This is a fork of [rikai/OpenYourMouth](https://github.com/rikai/OpenYourMouth), this fork's maintainer ([elementc](https://github.com/elementc)) will be submitting merged changes upstream to rikai's original repo at the end of Hacktoberfest- your commits will remain intact.

+elementc has volunteered to spend up to an hour a day reviewing PRs, your patience will be appreciated

 ### Recipe Template Example:

 # Title
 ## Description